 Gastro-oesophageal reflux disease

-We can help you beat gastro-oesophageal reflux disease
+We help you to stop acid reflux

 Most people experience acid reflux and heartburn after a heavy meal or excessive coffee consumption.
 The stomach contents become acidified and travel up into the oesophagus, where they irritate the sensitive mucous membrane and cause burning pain.
 In cases of gastro-oesophageal reflux disease, the attacks of heartburn become chronic, usually as the result of a poor diet, smoking or stress.